 - A “managed move”, where the pupil makes a fresh start at another school with the agreement of all parties.

 In all of this, good home-school communication is essential.
 Parents have a key role to play in helping school staff understand why a particular behaviour occurs.
 When it comes to managing behaviour, consistency is key; everyone needs to apply the same strategies.

 Challenging an exclusion

 To be legitimate, an exclusion must be lawful, rational, reasonable, fair and proportionate.
 If the exclusion is permanent, it must also be in response to a serious breach, or persistent breaches, of the school’s behaviour policy; or a situation where keeping the child in school would seriously harm their own education or welfare, or that of other pupils.
 Government guidance states that head teachers should, as far as possible, avoid excluding permanently any pupil with a statement of SEN or Education Health and Care (EHC) plan.

 If you think that your child’s exclusion is unfair, you may want to challenge the decision.
-If it’s a fixed-term exclusion, you should talk to the head teacher in the first instance.
+If it’s a suspension, you should talk to the head teacher in the first instance.
 If that doesn’t help, you can ask the school’s governing body to “reinstate” your child.
 You can also do this after the exclusion has happened, to get a note added to your child’s school record indicating that the exclusion was not justified.
 If it’s a permanent exclusion, there is a formal process that must be followed.

 Information, advice and support

 Exclusions are stressful and upsetting, so get all the help and support you can.
 Some good places to go for help are:

 SENDIAS (formerly Parent Partnership) provides impartial and confidential information, advice and support to parents/carers of children and young people with SEND: email firstname.lastname@example.org or call 0114 273 6009.